Uptane Standard for Design and Implementation v.1.1.0

 5.2.3.
 Targets metadata

 The Targets metadata on a repository contains all of the information about images to be installed on ECUs.
-This includes filenames, hashes, and file sizes.
-It MAY also include other useful information, such as what types of hardware are compatible with a particular image.
+This includes filenames, hashes, file sizes, and MAY also include other useful information, such as what types of hardware are compatible with a particular image.

 To be available to install on clients, all images on the repository MUST have their metadata listed in a Targets role.
 Each Targets role MAY provide a list of some images on the repository.
 This list MUST provide, at a minimum, the following information about each image: